fullfatthings/entity_decorator/README.md

 ``EntityFieldQuery`` has a somewhat verbose interface, and tricky to remember syntax.
 While entity decorator's finders don't yet implement the complete functionality of EntityFieldQuery, they should be simpler and easier to use.

+Unlike EntityFieldQuery, these finders return EntityDecorators with instantiated entities.
+We think that's nice.

 **Examples**

 ```